eeethenQ/Recommender-PyQt5/README.md

 It is a course project about recommender system.

-Build on a Recommender system using KNN and SVD algorithm.
+Build a Recommender system using KNN and SVD algorithm.
 A GUI is inplemented with PyQt5 in order to do the presentation.

 ## How to run
 ```python